-The bachelor of arts in Secondary Education is designed to prepare teachers to impact student learning through research-based methodologies.
+The bachelor of arts in secondary education is designed to prepare you to impact student learning through research-based methodologies.
 The theme of bridging knowledge, practice, and service is woven through all elements of the program.
-After successfully completing the major, teacher candidates will be eligible for a teaching license in secondary education and special education.
-Our educators will have the decision making skills necessary to positively impact student learning across all contexts with elementary students.
+After successfully completing the major, you will be eligible for a teaching license in secondary education and special education.
+You will have the decision making skills necessary to positively impact student learning across all contexts with elementary students.

 The Need For Teachers